-Lophophora fricii is a globular, spineless cactus with large taproot.
-The stem is pale grey-green to yellow-green, usually lacking well defined ribs and furrows.
-The flowers are pale to dark pink and up to 1.6 inches (4 cm) in diameter.
+Lophophora fricii is a cactus with a globular, spineless stem and a large taproot.
+The stem is pale grey-green to yellow-green, usually lacking well-defined ribs and furrows.
+Flowers are pale to dark pink and up to 1.6 inches (4 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Lophophora is more tolerant of soil types than its relatives and typically grows in areas that have decomposed limestone present in the soil.
 In cultivation, Lophophora does best in a fast-draining, mineral-based soil, which is about 2/3 sand.

 Abundant water is beneficial in the summer months when the temperatures are over 90 °F (32 °C) and exposed to full sunlight for maximum growth, but must be allowed to dry out completely between waterings.

 They should also be fertilized twice a year.
 Over-fertilizing will typically result in the Lophophora developing cracks and splitting.

 At times, some Lophophoras will develop a corky material on the plant body if exposed to pesticides or insecticidal soap.
 This corky condition will usually heal in a manner very similar to human skin if the plants are exposed to full sunlight.